a-ads/blog/content/blog/2021-06-27-the-maximum-allowed-max-cpm-is-100-000-now.md

 `Max CPM` is a parameter of the Cost-Per-Day (aka Daily budget) advertising campaign that works as a filter: it excludes the traffic sources with expensive traffic from the campaign's targeting.

-If `Max CPM` is not specified, the default value is used, which works fine in a normal situation and protects the advertisers from overpaying for traffic.
+If `Max CPM` is not specified, the default value is used, which works fine in a normal situation and protects advertisers from overpaying for traffic.

 However, when multiple big advertisers compete for a single site, they may raise its CPM, thus effectively excluding it from their campaigns' targeting.